 Teeth Cleanings & Exams

 Did you know that dental plaque hardens into tartar?
-Only a dental professional can remove tartar, which is why you’ll need towith our office.
-During a teeth cleaning, we use a special tool called a scaler to gently scrape away plaque and tartar.
+Only a dental professional can remove tartar, which is why you’ll need to schedule professional dental cleaning, we use a special tool called a scaler to gently scrape away plaque and tartar.with our office.
+During a

-We recommend you see us for teeth cleanings and oral examinations at least every 6 months.
+We recommend you see us for teeth cleanings and oral exams at least every six months.
 But we may recommend more frequent visits if we need to closely monitor certain oral health conditions, such as gum disease.

 Each patient is different.
 Request an appointment with our office to learn how to best take care of your smile!